-In my essay about "What Is Happiness", I discussed the concept of how your happiness is unique.
+In our page about "What Is Happiness", I discussed the concept of how your happiness is unique.
 The things that make me happy on a daily basis won't necessarily make you happy.
 In fact, happiness is something that's constantly evolving as time passes.
 What makes me happy today will likely not make me happy next week.

 We all have our own "happiness formulas", which is as unique as we are ourselves.
 We all define happiness differently.

 That unique formula is dependent on factors that we can learn about.
 Some factors that are part of my happiness formula:

 - Good health

 These are things that I determine on a daily basis, which allows me to learn everything I can about my personal "happiness formula".
 We can't control 100% of our happiness, but I believe we can understand 100% of our happiness.